 JALC Law ReviewA quarterly publication, The Journal of Air Law and Commerce was founded at Northwestern University in 1930 and moved to SMU in 1961.
 It is the oldest scholarly periodical in the English language devoted primarily to legal and economic problems affecting aviation and space; it has worldwide circulation.
 With worldwide circulation, articles are written by distinguished lawyers, economists, government officials, and scholars deal with domestic and international problems of the airline industry, private aviation, and outer space, as well as general legal topics that have a significant impact on aviation.
 Also included are student commentaries on topical issues, case notes on recent decisions, book reviews, and editorial comments.

-Law Review NewsREGISTRATION FOR THE CORPORATE COUNSEL SYMPOSIUM IS NOW AVAILABLE.
+Law Review NewsREGISTRATION FOR THE AIR LAW SYMPOSIUM IS NOW AVAILABLE.

 10/31/14 -- Corporate Counsel Symposium